qdevelopergithub/LAMP/docs/Parameters.md

 ### installO365pluginsSwitch

-Switch to install Moodle Office 365 plugins.
-As of May 22, 2018, O365 plugins for Moodle 3.5 haven't been released, so to set this true, you must set the moodleVersion to 3.4 or below.
+Switch to install Lamp Office 365 plugins.
+As of May 22, 2018, O365 plugins for Lamp 3.5 haven't been released, so to set this true, you must set the LampVersion to 3.4 or below.

 Type: bool